Emmalee06/MDIA-1602/README.md

 1 word to describe how I'm feeling:
 - *overwhelmed T-T*

-'git hub' - copies a version of my repository
+'git clone' - copies a version of my repository